-Does this financial product have a sustainable investment objective? •• □ Yes •• • ●○ ⊠ No It will make a minimum of sustainable investments with an environmental objective: % chara have a ment, motes Environmental/Social (E/S) acteristics and while it does not as its objective a sustainable investit will have a minimum proportion of of sustainable investments in economic activities that qualify as environmentally sustainable under the EU Taxonomy with an environmental objective in economic activities that qualify as environmentally sustainable under the EU Taxonomy in economic activities that do not qualify as environmentally sus- tainable under the EU Taxonomy × with an environmental objective in economic activities that do not qualify as environmentally sus- tainable under the EU Taxonomy \boxtimes with a social objective It will make a minimum of sustainable investments with a social objective:% - motes E/S characteristics, but will nake any sustainable investments or not.
+Does this financial product have a sustainable investment objective? •• [☐ Yes ●○ ⊠ No It will make a minimum of sustainable investments with an environmental objective: % It promotes Environmental/Social (E/characteristics and while it does not have as its objective a sustainable inversement, it will have a minimum proportion 10% of sustainable investments est- in economic activities that qualify as environmentally sustainable under the EU Taxonomy with an environmental objective economic activities that qualify environmentally sustainable un the EU Taxonomy as in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy with an environmental objective economic activities that do not qualify as environmentally sustainable under the EU Taxonom - with a social objective It will make a minimum of sustainable investments with a social objective:% It promotes E/S characteristics, but will not make any sustainable investmen

 The EU Taxonomy is a classification system laid down in Regulation (EU) 2020/852, establishing a list of environmentally sustainable economic activities.
 That Regulation does not include a list of socially sustainable economic activities.
-Sustainable investments with an environmental objective might be aligned with the Taxonomy
+Sustainable investments with an environmental objective might be aligned with the Taxonomy or not.